-M2M SIM.
+Security Vulnerability Analysis Type Tool/Technique Broken authentication Semi-automated Auth Analyzer [29] Unauthorized access Semi-automated Auth Analyzer [29] Vulnerable trigger-action functions Manual - Lack of input validation Manual - Cross-site request forgery Semi-automated CSRF Scanner [40] Insecure communication Automated Bettercap [41] Information disclosure via error messages Automated Error Message Checks [42] Misconfigured cookie attributes Automated Burp Suite Info. leakage to third parties Semi-automated Regex based search cannot be used for platform selection.
+Instead, we rely on a combination of the following sources to gather the list of 52 web-hosted/locally-deployable platforms: (a) survey papers on IoT platforms [35]-[38]; (b) top search engine results with keywords such as IoT platform, IoT device management, IoT data management, IoT connectivity, IoT SIM, M2M SIM.
 The selected web-hosted platforms cater to a large number of IoT devices (self-reported by the platforms, as of Sept.
 1, 2022): e.g., Verizon (31M), Telenor (17M), Emnify (10M), RemoteIOT (10M).
 For the selected locally-deployable platforms, we found (as of Sept.
 1, 2022) several instances from Censys.io, e.g., Thingsboard (2206), DGIOT (130), OpenRemote (57); note that these counts include only the internet exposed deployments, and each deployment may serve many IoT devices.

 30 platforms allowed creation of trial enterprise user accounts, in which we registered using fictitious company names such as TestCompany.
 For the rest, we registered for trial accounts as individual users.
 20 platforms (all web-hosted) we assessed offer connectivity management service via cellular networks.
 We purchased IoT SIM cards from 6/20 platforms, namely, Telnyx, Telenor, Hologram, OneSIMCard, KeepGo and OpenM2M.
 For these 6 platforms, we performed the security analysis with the privileges of valid enterprise users of these platforms.
 For the remaining 14/20 platforms offering connectivity management services, and for all the platforms analyzed that offer device and data management services, we conducted the analysis with the trial user accounts, typically having access to a limited set of functionalities.
-In addition to 42 web-hosted platforms, we also evaluated 10 locally-deployable IoT platforms, which include 2 closed-source and 8 open-source platforms.
+In addition to 42 web-hosted platforms, we also evaluated 10 locallydeployable IoT platforms, which includes 2 closed-source and 8 open-source platforms.

 Analysis setup.
 We perform a black-box security assessment of the platforms and analyze their web applications and web APIs.
-We use Burp Suite [42] as a man-in-the-middle proxy to intercept web requests and send crafted web requests to the platforms.
+We use Burp Suite [39] as a man-in-the-middle proxy to intercept the web requests and send crafted web requests to the platforms.

-We use the following approaches in our analysis (see Table 1).
-We perform manual

-Security Vulnerability Analysis Type Tool/Technique Broken authentication Semi-automated Auth Analyzer [27] Unauthorized access Semi-automated Auth Analyzer [27] Vulnerable trigger-action functions Manual - Lack of input validation Manual - Cross-site request forgery Semi-automated CSRF Scanner [25] Insecure communication Automated Bettercap [24] Information disclosure via error messages Automated Error Message Checks [26] Misconfigured cookie attributes Automated Burp Suite Info. leakage to third parties Semi-automated Regex based search testing to check the lack of input validation and vulnerable trigger-action functions; no automated scanning tools are used to avoid affecting the platform operations.
-For triggeraction functions, we manually explore the available sandbox-escape attacks for a given library.
-The following tests are semi-automated: broken authentication and unauthorized access (manually exploring key functionalities on the website to capture underlying web requests), CSRF (removing false positives reported by CSRF Scanner [25]), information leakage to third parties (tuning the regular expressions for each platform).
-Finally, information disclosure via error messages, misconfigured cookie attributes, and testing for insecure communication are performed automatically.
-Impact analysis is done manually.
+We use the following approaches in our analysis (see Table I).
+We perform manual testing to check lack of input validation and vulnerable trigger-action functions; no automated scanning tools are used to avoid affecting the platform operations.
+For trigger-action functions, we manually explore the available sandbox-escape attacks for a given library.
+The following tests are semi-automated: broken authentication and unauthorized access (manually exploring key functionalities on the website to capture underlying web requests), CSRF (removing false positives reported by CSRF Scanner [40]),